Sokndal Municipality: Economy

-At Tellnes, just east of Hauge i Dalane, there is an ilmenite mine run by Titania AS, supplying 10% of the world production of ilmenite (a type of titanium).
+At Tellnes, just east of the village of Hauge, there is an ilmenite mine run by Titania AS, supplying 10% of the world production of ilmenite (a type of titanium).
 It's also the world's largest opencast ilmenite mine.

 Government

 Sokndal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Sør-Rogaland District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Sokndal is made up of 21 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Sokndal Municipality is made up of 21 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.